 Patients typically feel some form of tingling, numbness, loss of motion, or pain from the source of the extrusion.
 When these symptoms radiate down into the arms or legs, it may be nerve-related irritation or compression often caused by herniated discs.
-An MRI will need to assess the structure and integrity of the spine as well as a physical exam to detail the origin of the pain as well as the severity of symptoms.
-In cases where surgery is needed to repair the suspect disc, a discogram will be needed to further confirm the problematic disc.
+An MRI will be needed to assess the structure and integrity of the spine.
+A physical exam is necessary to detail the origin of the pain and the severity of symptoms.
+In cases where surgery is needed to repair the suspect disc, a discogram will be needed to further confirm the location of the problematic disc.

 Disc extrusions have been safely treated with surgery for years.
 The most common surgery used is a spinal fusion.
 With spinal fusion, the goal is to remove the herniated part of the disc.
 This type of surgery is usually successful, but often has a longer recovery time because it results in damage to the surrounding tissue.